awsdocs/aws-freertos-docs/doc_source/portingguide/afr-porting-pkcs.md

 The `CMakeLists.txt` template list file under `freertos/vendors/vendor/boards/board/CMakeLists.txt` includes example portable layer target definitions\.
 You can uncomment the definition for the library that you are porting, and modify it to fit your platform\.

-See the following example portable layer target definition for the corePKCS11 library that uses the mbedTLS\-based software implementation of PKCS \#11 and supplies a port\-specific PKCS \#11 PAL file\.
+See the following example portable layer target definition for the corePKCS11 library that uses the mbedTLS\-based software implementation of PKCS \#11 and supplies a port\-specific corePKCS11 PAL file\.

 ```
 # PKCS11